English Wikipedia

 The English Wikipedia is the primary (Note: The other edition is Simple English Wikipedia, which uses Basic English.)
 English-language edition of Wikipedia, an online encyclopedia.
 It was created by Jimmy Wales and Larry Sanger on 15 January 2001, as Wikipedia's first edition.

-English Wikipedia is hosted alongside other language editions by the Wikimedia Foundation, an American nonprofit organization.
+The English Wikipedia is hosted alongside other language editions by the Wikimedia Foundation, an American nonprofit organization.
 Its content, written independently of other editions by volunteer editors known as Wikipedians, is in various varieties of English while aiming to stay consistent within articles.
 Its internal newspaper is The Signpost.